dstw/dstw.github.io/_posts/2025-05-31-progressive-delivery-pipeline.markdown

 ---

-## Step-by-Step Implementation
+## Step 1: Define the Argo Rollout Resource

-### 1. Define the Argo Rollout Resource
+The foundation of any progressive delivery pipeline using Argo Rollouts starts with replacing the standard Kubernetes `Deployment` object with a more intelligent and flexible `Rollout` resource.
+This custom resource gives us fine-grained control over how new versions of our application are introduced into a live environment, including support for strategies like **canary deployments**, **blue-green deployments**, and **automated metric-based analysis**.

-Here’s an example `Rollout` manifest for a canary deployment:
+Let’s break down a basic Rollout manifest configured for a **canary deployment** strategy:

 ```yaml
 apiVersion: argoproj.io/v1alpha1